 - All platforms and campsites are currently available for reservations.

 - Platforms and campsites that are not reserved are available on a first-come, first-served basis.

 There are excellent opportunities for fishing along the Suwannee River.
 Catfish, bass and bream are local favorites.
 Please make sure that you have your fishing license and know the regulations for the type of fishing that you will be doing.
 Get more information from the Florida Fish and Wildlife Conservation Commission.

 If horseback riding appeals to you, the Suwannee River Basin offers lots of opportunities to enjoy scenic trails.
 Proof of a negative Coggins test is required.

-- Stephen Foster Folk Culture Center State Park features a four-mile-long multi-use trail for horseback riding.
+- Stephen Foster Folk Culture Center State Park features a 4-mile-long multi-use trail available for horseback riding.

 - Horseback riding is available at Twin Rivers State Forest with 14,000 acres for recreation along the Suwannee River Wilderness Trail.

 - The Suwannee Springs and Twin Rivers recreation hubs offer horseback riding on lands managed by the Suwannee River Water Management District.